mattwalli/orbit-game/README.md

 Launch a satellite into orbit on a single stage rocket.\
 Rocket fuel is limited, satellite fuel is not.\
 Rocket can not be shut down.
 Payload deployment is automatic.\
 Atmosphere is non-existent.
-2-body gravity simulation.
+Central-force gravity simulation.
 ### Built using:
 - GCC
 - SDL2